livecycle/preevy/site/docs/tunnel-server.md

 Urls for tunnels are derived from the public key of the client (referred as `clientId`):
 `http://{tunnel_name}-{clientId}.{tunnel-server}`.

-`preevy` supports connecting to a tunnel server over TLS which wraps the SSH connection.
+Preevy supports connecting to a tunnel server over TLS which wraps the SSH connection.
 For these cases, the tunnel server needs to use an external service for TLS termination (e.g. [NGINX](https://www.nginx.com/), [HAProxy](https://www.haproxy.org/), [Traefik](https://traefik.io/)).

 ## Observability